foxssake/vest/docs/user-guide/assertions.md

 Checking for equality is not the only available assertion.

+!!!note
+    Contrary to other languages, GDScript doesn't have exceptions.
+This means that when *vest* encounters a failed assertion, the test will keep running.
+    However, *vest* will record all the failed assertions.

 ## Expectations and assertions

 There's two styles available for writing assertions - the `expect()` methods,